AM2R-Community-Developers/AM2RLauncher/README.md

 Optionally, for APK creation any Java runtime is needed.

 ### Ubuntu
-On Ubuntu, you can install them by following these instructions:
+On Ubuntu you can install them by following these instructions:
 1. [Follow the instructions here to download and install the .NET Core Runtime](https://docs.microsoft.com/dotnet/core/install/linux-ubuntu#supported-distributions)
 2. Enable the i386 architecture if you haven't already:
 ```